dsgrid/dsgrid/dev/README.md

 Some tests require a filtered StandardScenarios registry.
 The test data repository contains a JSON-exported database that you must import into your local ArangoDB instance.

 You can use a native ArangoDB installation or the docker container.
 If using Docker you must have bind-mounted the `dsgrid-test-data` directory, as in `docker run -v $(pwd)/dsgrid-test-data:/dsgrid-test-data`.
+Similarly, for the Eagle Singularity container you would add an additional bind-mount to the original `singularity instance start` call as in `-B /home/$USER/dsgrid/dsgrid-test-data:/dsgrid-test-data`.

 ```
 $ arangorestore \